BilalEssafi1/my-practice-repository/README.md

 - CSS
   - No errors were returned when passing through the official Jigsaw validator [(see screenshot here)](validation.md)
 - Accessibility
-  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools
+  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

   ![Screenshot Lighthouse result](assets/media/lighthouse-result.png)

 # Known Bugs